Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Red cabbage.md

 -talk about how electrons have negative charge and protons in the nucleus have positive charge -can they explain how the electrons orbit rather than flying off?
 Get them to think about magnets attracting each other if struggling
 -talk about how acids are solutions with free protons and how this allows most indicators to gain a proton/H+ in acidic conditions to change colours (contrast with how red cabbage loses an OH group as described below)
-2)How can the cabbage juice act as an indicator?
+2) How can the cabbage juice act as an indicator?
 -red cabbage contains coloured pigments called “anthocyanins” which have antioxidant properties -in acidic conditions they lose an –OH group, and gain it in basic conditions -most indicators gain an H+ in acidic conditions and lose in again in basic conditions